 Royal parenting advice for Harry and Meghan

-With a new baby on the way, we thought the Duke and Duchess of Sussex could use a few tips.
+With a new baby, we thought the Duke and Duchess of Sussex could use a few tips.

 But here in the very non-royal world of online journalism, we thought we'd build anticipation for the lucky offspring by offering a few gems of advice you won't find in "What to Expect When You're Expecting a Royal Baby."